trulabs/labs-truphone-cascades-test/README.md

     xmppChatState    # composing/paused/active
     xmppConnect      # connect to a server
-    xmppCorrect      # edit/delete the last message sent xmppDisconnect   # disconnect a resource
+    xmppCorrect      # edit/delete the last message sent xmppDebug        # show the xml received and sent in stream xmppDisconnect   # disconnect a resource
     xmppHelp         # overview of the extension
     xmppMessage      # send a message to a client